Last Day At Work: The veteran nurse whose wish to help save lives will never stop

 He also played an integral role in the setting up of the Intensive Care Unit (ICU) there.

-Mr Goh recalls his role in establishing the ICU with particular satisfaction.
+Mr Goh recalled his role in establishing the ICU with particular satisfaction.
 When the ICU was set up, there were electrocardiogram (ECG) monitors with alarm systems.
-However, there were not enough staff who were able to tell the reason for the alarm triggering as they could not read the ECG.
-Data from the ECG show if the heart is working normally.
+However, there were not enough people who could interpret the ECG readings and tell why the alarm triggered.
+Data from the ECG showed if the heart is working normally.

 “Every time I went on my rounds, and the alarm sounded, they would say false alarm.
 I’d ask them ‘how do you know its false alarm?
 Did you check?'
 I found it very risky.
 Sometimes when you think it’s a false alarm, it turns out to be an actual alarm, (so if) you neglect it the patient will die,” he said.